facebook/zstd/doc/zstd_compression_format.md

 - `Treeless_Literals_Block` - This is a Huffman-compressed block,
         using Huffman tree _from previous Huffman-compressed literals block_.
         `Huffman_Tree_Description` will be skipped.
-        Note: If this mode is triggering without any previous Huffman-table in the frame (or [dictionary](#dictionary-format)), this should be treated as data corruption.
+        Note: If this mode is triggered without any previous Huffman-table in the frame (or [dictionary](#dictionary-format)), this should be treated as data corruption.

 __`Size_Format`__